 - Chapter 11: Chapter 11 is the third most common type of bankruptcy filing, with 1,757 filings in 2011.
 This chapter is almost always used to reorganize businesses but may be used by individuals as well.

 - Chapter 12: Chapter 12 is used exclusively to adjust the debts of a family farmer or family fisherman.

 - Chapter 15: Chapter 15 applies to cross-border cases, in which the debtor has assets and debts both in the United States and elsewhere.

-Most people consider bankruptcy only if they are out of options.
-If you’re trying to avoid bankruptcy, consider debt consolidation or debt settlement.
+Most people consider bankruptcy only after they pursue debt consolidation or debt settlement.
 These options can help you get your finances back on track and won’t negatively impact your credit as much as a bankruptcy.

 Debt settlement is a means of negotiating with your creditors to have your owed balance lowered.
-If successful, it directly reduces the cost of your debts.
+If successful, it directly reduces your debts.

-To learn more about bankruptcy and its alternatives, seek advice from a local credit counselor or read the Federal Trade Commission‘s informational pages.
+To learn more about bankruptcy and other debt-relief options, seek advice from a local credit counselor or read the Federal Trade Commission’s informational pages.